Wazuh server cluster

 • The filename

+4. Once the worker node receives the package, it updates the necessary files.
 If there is no data to synchronize or there has been an error reading data from the worker, the worker is always notified about it.
-Also, if a timeout error occurs while the worker is waiting to receive the zip, the master will cancel the current task and reduce the zip size limit.
+Also, if a timeout error occurs while the worker node is waiting to receive the zip, the master node will cancel the current task and reduce the zip size limit.
 The limit will gradually increase again if no new timeout errors occur.

 Agent info thread